Should you go all out for your toddler's birthday party, or keep it mellow until she is old enough to take part in the planning?

-We've been attending a lot of birthday parties for toddlers and preschoolers lately and it is interesting to see all the different styles of celebration.
-Do you go all out on your kids' birthday parties are do you keep it mellow until they are old enough to be part of the planning?
+We've been attending a lot of birthday parties for toddlers and preschoolers lately, and it is interesting to see all the different styles of celebration.
+Do you go all out on your kids' birthday parties or do you keep it mellow until they are old enough to be part of the planning?

 More often than not, the little guest of honor was either still napping when I arrived or ran in terror from the costumed characters.

 For me, a lot of the stress around birthday parties revolves around gifts.
-I know that some people enjoy selecting just the right present for their favorite tyke and others will feel obligated no matter what the parents say--but I wish there was a way to avoid all the gifts for very young kids without hurting anyone's feelings.
+I know that some people enjoy selecting just the right present for their favorite tyke, and others will feel obligated no matter what the parents say—but I wish there were a way to avoid all the gifts for very young kids without hurting anyone's feelings.

-After all, we could wrap up a bunch of the toys at the bottom of the toy box and, under three, the kids probably would think they are brand new gifts!
+After all, we could wrap up a bunch of the toys from the bottom of the toy box and, under three, the kids probably would think they were brand-new gifts!
 For my daughter's first birthday, we asked our guests to donate to a charity.
 Many did...but then they also brought toys!

-My two year old son, on the other hand, doesn't know a birthday party from a day at the park but, if he had a choice, would probably prefer race cars, construction behicles, or puppy dogs as a theme.
+My two-year-old son, on the other hand, doesn't know a birthday party from a day at the park, but if he had a choice, would probably prefer race cars, construction vehicles, or puppy dogs as a theme.